dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 `drupal chain:site:new`
 ![](https://github.com/dennisinteractive/drupal_console_commands/raw/gh-pages/images/chain-site-new.png)

-On a hangout with [@jmolivas](https://twitter.com/jmolivas "@jmolivas") I pitched the idea and he liked it, this can be used in conjunction with commands as a service.
+On a hangout with [@jmolivas](https://twitter.com/jmolivas "@jmolivas") I pitched the idea and he liked it.
+This can can be used in conjunction with commands as a service.
 I created a pull request that can be merged to the latest dev https://github.com/hechoendrupal/DrupalConsole/pull/2961.
 This pull request doesn’t use chain.yml, but for our branch off 1.0.0-beta5 it is still needed.

-What if I want to create a chain that will do two things: Create a new site and run site install.
+But what if I want to create a chain that will do two things? e.g. create a new site and run site install.
 That means calling chain:site:new and then site:install from this new chain.

 ## 4. <a name="head-chain-calling-chain">Chain calling another chain</a> (one may call it a “chain reaction”)
-It kind of works out of the box.
-You can call other chain commands using exec, but you have to specify all the arguments and options as *--placeholder=”foo:bar”*  (each of them.) and It’s not pretty..
+At the time of experimenting, some bits worked out of the box.
+You could call other chain commands using exec, but you had to specify all the arguments and options as *--placeholder=”foo:bar”* (each of them.), which was not very pretty.

-Imagine for example that we want to call chain-site-new.yml from another chain:
+E.g. Imagine for example that we want to call chain-site-new.yml from another chain:

 File: *chain-site-new-install.yml*
 ```javascript